RuYi-NG/ProjectFrogger/README.md

 # ProjectFrogger
-A simple replicate of the arcade game Frogger in Assembly language, with 2p compatibility.
+A simple replica of the arcade game Frogger in Assembly language, with 2p compatibility.

 # Bitmap Display Configuration:
 # - Unit width in pixels: 4